The Morning Petite Venise Turns Into a Painting You Can Walk Through

 The building is a former Dominican convent with a modern extension by Herzog & de Meuron.
 The extension is all clean lines and light — a counterpoint to the medieval cloister.

 The resurrection panel — revealed when the altarpiece was opened on feast days — shows Christ emerging from the tomb in a burst of yellow and orange light.
-After the horror of the crucifixion, the contrast is extraordinary.
+After the darkness of the crucifixion, the contrast is extraordinary.

 Flammekueche for Lunch